Join our collective of providers, services, classes, and courses nationwide! Visit List with Us for more information.

 What tummy time looks like at 4 months

-By 4 months, most babies can lift their head and chest during tummy time with straighter, more extended arms, sometimes called a “mini push-up.”
-They can hold their head at 90 degrees and maintain a centered position thanks to increased neck and shoulder strength.1 You may also start to see them reach for toys while on their belly, which is a sign that they have enough stability in their trunk to free up one arm for exploration.2
+By 4 months, most babies can push up onto their elbows and forearms during tummy time, holding their head steady and maintaining a centered position thanks to increased neck and shoulder strength.¹ You may also start to see them reach for toys while on their belly, which is a sign that they have enough stability in their trunk to free up one arm for exploration.

-Pediatric physical therapists recommend working up to about 90 minutes of total tummy time per day by 4 months, spread across multiple short sessions throughout the day.1 If your baby still resists being on their belly, a rolled towel under their chest or a tummy time wedge can help reduce the effort required and make the position more tolerable while they continue building strength.
+The American Academy of Pediatrics (AAP) recommends at least 15 to 30 minutes of total tummy time per day by 7 weeks of age, increasing from there.²ˑ³ International guidelines recommend at least 30 minutes per day for infants who are not yet mobile.⁴ Research shows a dose-response relationship: more tummy time is associated with better developmental outcomes, and the optimal amount appears to increase with age.⁵ By 4 to 6 months, many families find their babies are naturally spending longer stretches on their bellies as tolerance and preference grow.
+If your baby still resists being on their belly, a rolled towel under their chest or a tummy time wedge can help reduce the effort required and make the position more tolerable while they continue building strength.

 How rolling actually develops

 Rolling is not a single movement that appears out of nowhere.
-It is built on a sequence of smaller skills that develop over weeks.3 Most babies roll from tummy to back first, typically around 4 to 5 months, because it requires less effort than rolling the other way.
-A small shift in gravity is enough to tip them over once the arms and head are strong enough to initiate the movement.4
+It is built on a sequence of smaller skills that develop over weeks.
+Many babies begin rolling from tummy to back first, often between 4 and 6 months, because a small shift in gravity can be enough to tip them over once the arms and head are strong enough to initiate the movement.³ One study found that about 48% of infants were rolling by 4 months, with 78% rolling by 5 months and nearly all by 6 months.⁶

-Rolling from back to tummy tends to come a bit later, usually between 5 and 7 months, because it requires more complex coordination: rocking the pelvis, arching the back, and twisting the legs in sequence.4 You will often see a baby rocking side to side, reaching for their feet, and shifting weight from hip to hip in the weeks before a full back-to-tummy roll appears.
+Rolling from back to tummy tends to come a bit later for many babies because it requires more complex coordination: rocking the pelvis, arching the back, and twisting the legs in sequence.
+That said, the order is not universal.
+Some babies roll from back to tummy first, and research has shown that the sequence can vary across populations and cultures.⁷ You will often see a baby rocking side to side, reaching for their feet, and shifting weight from hip to hip in the weeks before a full roll appears.
 Those movements are not random.
-They are the building blocks.5
+They are the building blocks.

-According to pediatric physical therapists, rolling skills generally emerge once a baby has achieved good core strength and the ability to shift their weight from side to side.6 This is why tummy time matters so much during this window.
+This is why tummy time matters so much during this window.
 It is not just about head control.
-It is about building the foundational strength that makes rolling possible.
+A systematic review found that tummy time was positively associated with gross motor and total development, including the ability to roll.⁸ It is about building the foundational core strength and weight-shifting ability that makes rolling possible.

 How to support rolling and tummy time at 4 to 6 months